zelisinho/anypoint-examples/get-customer-list-from-netsuite/README.md

 ### Example Use Case ###

-Though a simple example, this application connects to NetSuite to retrieve a list of customers based on the predefined criteria (all customers that have a last name that starts with 'a').
-The data is then parsed and formatted to improve readability for the end user.
+This application connects to NetSuite to retrieve a list of customers based on the predefined criteria (all customers that have a last name that starts with 'a').
+The data is then parsed and formatted to improve readability and is displayed in the web browser for the end user.

 ### Set Up and Run the Example ###